-Most new Covid cases, about 18 per cent of all cases in the country, were reported from Maharashtra (14,578), followed by almost 11,000 new cases in Karnataka, then Kerala with more than 10,000 cases, with Andhra Pradesh and Tamil Nadu, both, reporting about 5,000 cases each.
-These states together accounted for almost 60 per cent of all cases reported in the country.
+While India's worst-hit state of Maharashtra recorded almost 11,000 cases, Karnataka and Kerala had an average of 9,500 cases each with Andhra Pradesh and Tamil Nadu, both, reporting almost 5,000 cases.
+These states together account for almost 60 per cent of all cases in the country.

 Maximum deaths were reported from Maharashtra, Karnataka, Tamil Nadu, West Bengal and Uttar Pradesh, which together accounted for almost 64 per cent of all fatalities.

 West Bengal, which has almost 3 lakh total Covid cases, has been throwing up record number of new coronavirus cases for almost a week as markets became crowded ahead of Durga Puja festivities.
 The state recorded 3,612 new cases in the last 24 hours.

 The upward trend in some of the country's smaller states has sparked concern among health experts.
 They have warned that approaching winter coupled with festival-related economic and social activity could undo the progress made in controlling the pandemic in India.

 Union health minister Dr Harsh Vardhan also gave people a reality check.
 "There is no need to congregate in large numbers to prove your faith or your religion...
 You can pray to your gods at your homes.
 I would suggest that all of you celebrate festivals with your families," he said, pointing to coronavirus which is still on rampage.